Bedrock-OSS/bedrock-wiki/docs/scripting/custom-commands.md

 ---

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
-This page assumes the format of Minecraft 1.21.90
+This page assumes the format of Minecraft 1.21.100
 :::

 Who doesn't want cool custom commands?
 With the Script API, you can create your own.
 In this article, we will be creating them using the Script API.

-## Setup Pack
+## Pack Setup

 :::tip
 Before creating a script, it is recommended to learn the basics of JavaScript, Add-Ons, and the Script API.
 To see what the Script API can do, see the [Microsoft Docs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/)